inossidabile/protector/README.md

 article.restrict!(current_user)    # Assuming article is an instance of Article
 ```

-Now if `current_user` is a guest we will get `nil` from `article.text`.
+If `current_user` is a guest we will get `nil` from `article.text`.
 At the same time we will get validation error if we pass any fields but title, text and user_id (equal to our own id) on creation.

 To make model unsafe again call: